Lack of power in your shower? Ways to increase your water pressure

 According to Ofwat, the economic regulator of the water sector in England and Wales, the standard water pressure that customers can expect from their water supply should be sufficient to reach the upper floor of a two-story building.
 This translates to a minimum pressure of around 1 bar.
 If you experience water pressure consistently below this standard, they encourage you to contact your water company for assistance.

-What causes low water pressure in showers?
+Causes of low water pressure in showers

 “The reasons for low water pressure can vary,” explains Barrie Cutchie, Design Director at BC Designs.
 "There can be several reasons why a shower lacks power.
 A common culprit is a blocked showerhead, often due to limescale build-up.
 This obstruction restricts water flow, gradually reducing pressure.
 It's also wise to inspect for any damage or twists in your shower hose”.

-1) An outdated gravity-fed system: In older properties, a legacy gravity-fed system could be the root of the problem.
+In older properties, a legacy gravity-fed system could be the root of the problem.
 These systems rely on gravity to draw water down, which might not provide sufficient pressure for modern bathroom showers.

-2) A worn-out mixing valve: In showers with a single-handle faucet, an internal part known as the mixing valve controls the balance of hot and cold water.
+In showers with a single-handle faucet, an internal part known as the mixing valve controls the balance of hot and cold water.
 Over time, this valve can become stuck or wear out, affecting both the temperature and the pressure of the water.

-3) A faulty water pressure regulator: This device is designed to maintain your home's water pressure within a safe range, typically between 46-60 psi.
+This device is designed to maintain your home's water pressure within a safe range, typically between 46-60 psi.
 If the regulator fails, it can result in abnormally low or high-water pressure.

-4) Closed valves in the plumbing system: Your home's plumbing system contains several valves, and if any of these are partially closed – sometimes accidentally – it can lead to reduced water pressure.
+Your home's plumbing system contains several valves, and if any of these are partially closed – sometimes accidentally – it can lead to reduced water pressure.
 To ensure optimal water flow, check that the water meter valve, the main shutoff valve, and all inline valves are fully open.

-5) Corroded or leaking pipes: Over time, pipes, particularly metal ones, can corrode or rust internally.
+Over time, pipes, particularly metal ones, can corrode or rust internally.
 This corrosion or the build-up of mineral deposits can obstruct the water flow to your shower and other fixtures.
 Additionally, a leak in your plumbing, even a minor one, can lower water pressure.

 Barrie Cutchie founded BC Designs in 1999 and has been at the forefront of bathroom innovation and design for over thirty years.
 BC Designs is a nationally recognised and well respected design house that offers beautifully crafted products in all areas of the bathroom market, from showers and baths to vanity units and worktops.